jitsi-contrib/jitas/doc/developer-guide.md

 ##### 3.1 Debian GNU/Linux

-`Jitas` is not only an application. `Jitas` needs a highly customized environment. `Debian 10 Buster` is the officially supported distro and support will continue in future Debian releases (_I hope_)
+`Jitas` is not only an application. `Jitas` needs a highly customized environment. `Debian 11 Bullseye` is the officially supported distro and support will continue in future Debian releases (_I hope_)

 ##### 3.2 MATE desktop environment